Toronto theatre artist Johnnie Walker debuts his new play based on a true criminal case

 Continue reading Review: William Shakespeare’s Shakespeare (Now I Am Dead Productions)

 A fascinating, keenly-observed new play by Charlotte Corbeil-Coleman is now on stage in Toronto

 “What do you like?”
 Bubbly inmate Britt (Virgilia Griffith) asks this of wary new transfer Sid (Vivien Endicott-Douglas) in the first moments of Guarded Girls, by Governor General Literary Award-nominee Charlotte Corbeil-Coleman, now playing at the Tarragon Extraspace in association with Green Light Arts.
 Nineteen-year-old Sid, who has been bounced around from prison to prison for her aggressive behaviour, likes cramming packs of gum into her mouth, long-necked giraffes, and pretending to be other people.
 It’s better than being herself.

 Continue reading Review: Guarded Girls (Tarragon Theatre/Green Light Arts)

 Five Shows Under $25 in Toronto this Week

 MoT is here with fabulous suggestions for the theatre-goer in you!
-The cold weather has finally hit us, so stay warm (and entertained) by enjoying some of the best theatre Toronto has to offer.
-Assistant editor, Katee has included her top picks in red.
+Beat the post March Break blues by enjoying some of the best theatre Toronto has to offer!
+Our managing editor, Wayne has highlighted his top picks in red!